44-566-Machine-Learning-S24/ml-s24-project-MogaparthiGanga/ANALYSIS.md

 ## 2. Decision Trees

-To check the notebook for decision trees [click here](Classification.ipynb).
+To check the notebook for decision trees [Classification](classification.ipynb).

 `On training set`